udexon/SMMP/Graph:Note.md

 1. Graph Database of Programmers

+- Better project management for all

+- Improve programers' income -- reduce pay gaps between MAGAF and the rest of us

 2. Graph Database of Instagram Users

-3. Improve programers' income -- reduce pay gaps between MAGAF and the rest of us
+3. Other types of Graph Database, Gurunet for Training, Internet of Peoples (IoP)